At a glance

 Payoff is transparent about its qualification requirements.
 Eligible borrowers must have:

 - A FICO score of 640 or better

-- A low debt-to-income ratio, though Payoff doesn’t impose an absolute maximum
+- A low debt-to-income ratio, although Payoff doesn’t impose an absolute maximum

-- Several years of credit history, though Payoff doesn’t specify a minimum length
+- Several years of credit history, although Payoff doesn’t specify a minimum length

-- A sufficient number of open and satisfactory trades, such as credit cards and home equity lines of credit
+- A sufficient number of open and satisfactory trade lines, such as credit cards and home equity lines of credit

 - No current delinquencies and no delinquencies greater than 90 days within the past 12 months